 The popular German herbalist Maria Treben helped the herb rise to popularity in her book, Health through God's Pharmacy.
 In the book, Treben cites several stories about small flowered willow being effective against prostate issues.

-According to Horizon Herbs, small flowered willow is easy to grow from seed.
+According to Strictly Medicinal Seeds, small flowered willow is easy to grow from seed.
 You can pick the wild seeds and sow them or purchase seed packets.

 Small flowered willow thrives in part shade and does well in coastal or mountain areas.
 The herb takes about 60 days to mature and will spread when given ample space.
 Small willow herb stems, leaves and flowers can be harvested for use.
 Treben recommends picking the herb in the middle of the stem so that it develops side shoots.

 The main use for small flowered willow is to support prostate and urinary tract health.
 It's also a folk remedy for sexual dysfunction.

 The herb contains flavanoids, polyphenols and tannins, and beta-sitosterol, a plant sterol ester used in medicine.
 Beta-sitosterol is found in saw palmetto, another herb used to treat the prostate.
 WebMD states that beta-sitosterol is "likely effective" in treating benign prostatic hyperplasia (BPH).
 BPH causes an enlarged prostate and leads to symptoms including urinary urgency and frequency, difficulty urinating, weak urine stream, and incomplete bladder emptying.

 Researchers are beginning to take a look at using small flowered willow to treat prostate cancer.
 In one in vitro study, Epilobium extracts (including Epilobium parviflorum) showed activation against specific prostate cancer cells, reports a Pub Med abstract.